Albany is Going Green

-Your service will change to 100% California wind and solar power in January 2022.
+Your service changed to 100% California wind and solar power in January 2022.

 In order to offer Albany businesses and residents cleaner energy, and to help the City of Albany achieve its Climate Action Plan goals, the Albany City Council voted to join East Bay Community Energy (EBCE) in November 2016.
 EBCE began serving residential, business, and municipal electricity customers throughout Albany in 2018.
 Until July 2020, customers in Albany were automatically placed on EBCE’s Brilliant 100 service, which offered customers 100% carbon-free electricity at the same price as PG&E. Brilliant 100 service is no longer offered as of January 2022.